What is Alia?

 Alia approaches the problem from two directions.

 Benefits need to be easy for workers to access.
 They need to be able to sign up easily.
-They need to be able to claim a paid sick day without the process taking time and energy when they're unwell.
+They need to be able to take Paid Time Off without the process taking time and energy when they're unwell.
 They need to easily invite their clients to participate.

 Alia enables clients to contribute proportionally according to their engagement of the worker: if they only receive a cleaning once every 2 weeks, their contribution must be proportionate.
-And they need to be removed from the claims process: they don't want to be involved when a paid sick day is claimed, for example.
+And they need to be removed from the claims process: they don't want to be involved when a Paid Time Off is claimed, for example.

 Alia acts as an intermediary between three parties: the worker, the client and our partner insurance providers.
 We provide a high-touch sign-up process with workers, but use technology to create a highly automated process for clients.